How Enable/Disable Debug Mode In WordPress

 WP has a debug that allows you to get information when something goes wrong easily.
 See now how to enable or disable WordPress debug mode.

-WordPress has a Debug Mode which allows you to easily get information when something goes wrong easily.
-You must add a constant to the wp-config.php file to enable or disable the debug mode.
+WordPress has a Debug Mode, allowing you to get information when something goes wrong easily.
+You must add a constant to the WordPress wp-config.php file to enable or disable the debug mode.
 But what about an easy way to switch on the debug mode, even without accessing wp-config.php?

 The first thing to do is to add the following code to your wp-config.php file.
 This file is located at the root of your WordPress install.

 if ( isset($_GET['debug']) && $_GET['debug'] == 'debug') define('WP_DEBUG', true);